-Fill out your requirements as detailed as possible and instantly request a quotation for post hole borer hire from all participating hire companies.
+Fill out your enquiry as detailed as possible and request a free quotation for post hole borer hire from all participating hire companies.
 No costs, no obligations.

 A post hole borer - sometimes also referred to as post hole digger or earth auger - is used to make holes, typically for posts when placing fences, but also for planting trees, placing signposts or taking soil samples.
 A post hole digger typically consists of a head and the auger itself.

 If you only need to make a few holes, you can make the holes manually with a spade, however they might be less uniform compared to what you can achieve with a post hole borer.
 If you need to make multiple holes, it is recommended to hire a post hole borer as this will significantly speed up the process and save a lot of efforts.

 One key factor to take into account when deciding which post hole borer to hire is the size of the holes you want to dig, both in terms of diameter and depth.
 The diameter and maximum depth are the key characteristics of a post hole borer.
 Also take into account that some of the larger post hole borers require two people to use them, hence you might need to find a friend or family member to help when you hire such a post hole borer.

 Some mini diggers can be equipped with an earth auger, and as such be used as post hole borer.

 There are also 2 types of manual post hole borers available for hire: hand post hole borers and hand post rammers.
 These are only adequate for smaller and less deep holes.